cisagov/cybersecurity-performance-goals/README.md

 intended to drive collaboration between the Federal Government and the critical infrastructure community to improve cybersecurity of control systems.

-The NSM Identifies the “need for baseline cybersecurity goals that are consistent across all critical infrastructure sectors, as well as aneed for security controls for select critical infrastructure that is dependent on control systems.”
+The NSM identifies the “need for baseline cybersecurity goals that are consistent across all critical infrastructure sectors, as well as a need for security controls for select critical infrastructure that is dependent on control systems.”
 It instructs the Department of Homeland Security (DHS) to lead the development of cross-sector cybersecurity performance goals as well as